 WVCHIP is funded by both federal and state monies.
 Each year the program receives an allotment of federal money that may be used to fund program expenditures at a set percentage.
 Currently, federal allotments are available for a period of two years.
-State money is provided through general appropriations that are approved by both the Governor and the State Legislature.
+State money is provided through general appropriations that are approved by both the Governor and the Legislature.
 State money that is not used in the current year is carried-over to the next year.
 Effective October 1, 2015, the Affordable Care Act (ACA) added 23% to the enhanced federal medical assistance participation (FMAP) rate for Children's Health Insurance Programs (CHIP) nationwide.
 With this 23% increase, WVCHIP's federal match rate is 100%.
-The match rate at June 30, 2018 was 100% federal share.
-This 23% enhancement to the FMAP will reduce to 11.5% on October 1, 2019 and will end completely on October 1, 2020.
-The FMAP for FFYs 2020 and 2021 are expected to be 93.96% and 82.46%, respectively.
+The federal match rate at June 30, 2019 was 100%.
+The 23% enhancement to the FMAP reduces to 11.5% on October 1, 2019 when WVCHIP's FMAP will be 93.96%.
+The enhancement ends completely on September 30, 2020.
+On October 1, 2020, WVCHIP's FMAP will be 82.46%.

 WV State Code requires that estimated program claims and administrative costs, including incurred but not reported claims, not exceed 90 percent of the total funding available to the program, and provides for an actuarial opinion to ensure that this requirement will be met.
-The Actuarial Report dated June 30, 2018 confirms this requirement will be met through SFY 2020 for state funding, assuming federal funding amounts remain the same as they are in 2018 and considering projected enrollment and program costs trends.
-The program will not meet this requirement beginning in SFY 2021 without any additional state funding that will be required because of the decreased FMAP.
-The report projects a shortfall in state funding of \$5.9 million to cover its share of program expenditures, and \$6.9 million to comply with WV State Code.
-The same report is also projecting a federal funding shortfall in SFY 2021 based on current approved levels of federal funding.
-It should be noted, however, that Federal allotments have not been issued past 2019.
-The June 30, 2018 Actuarial report is included in Appendix B to this report.
-The Actuarial Letter of Review of Experience is also included in Appendix A to this report.
+The Actuarial Report dated June 30, 2019 confirms this requirement will be met through SFY 2020 for state funding, assuming federal funding amounts remain the same as they are in 2019 and considering projected enrollment and program costs trends.
+The program will not meet this requirement beginning in SFY 2021 without additional state funding because of the decreased FMAP.
+The report projects a shortfall in state funding of \$6 million to cover its share of program expenditures, and \$7 million to comply with WV State Code.
+The same report is also projecting federal funding shortfalls beginning in SFY 2024 based on current approved levels of federal funding.
+It should be noted, however, that federal allotments have not been issued past 2020.
+The June 30, 2019 Actuarial Report is included as an appendix to this report.

-Based on estimated funding, enrollment, and costs, the June 30, 2018 Actuarial report projected no federal funding shortfalls for SFYs 2019 and 2020.
-The projection assumes federal allotments will remain at the same level as the 2018 allotment, \$64,647,160, and after adjustment for the CHIP - Medicaid expansion (approximately \$20 million) that began on January 1, 2014.
-It should be noted that as of the date of this report, Congress has allotted no additional monies for CHIP after September 30, 2019, but the program is authorized through 2023.
+Based on estimated funding, enrollment, and costs, the June 30, 2019 Actuarial Report projected no federal funding shortfalls for SFYs 2020 through 2023.
+The projection assumes federal allotments will remain at the same level as the 2019 allotment, \$77,391,400, and after adjustment for the CHIP/Medicaid expansion (approximately \$27 million) that began on January 1, 2014.
+It should be noted that subsequent to the date of this report, CMS estimates that the 2020 allotment will be \$81,735,803, but has not yet formally issued the final allotment.